ruby-concurrency/concurrent-ruby/doc/promises.in.md

 scheduled.value # returns after another 0.1sec

-### Completable Future and Event
+### Resolvable Future and Event

-future = completable_future
+future = resolvable_future
-event  = completable_event()
+event  = resolvable_event()

-# These threads will be blocked until the future and event is completed
+# These threads will be blocked until the future and event is resolved
 t1     = Thread.new { future.value } #
 t2     = Thread.new { event.wait } #

-future.success 1
+future.fulfill 1
-future.success 1 rescue $!
+future.fulfill 1 rescue $!
-future.success 2, false
+future.fulfill 2, false
-event.complete
+event.resolve

 # The threads can be joined now
 [t1, t2].each &:join #